 Skills that seem ordinary to you may be in great demand in your desired country.
 Browse as many vacancies as possible for the job you are interested in to understand what skills are really required by the employers.

-For example, the smallest number of job offers in Europe is in December due to Christmas.
+For example, the smallest number of job opportunities in Europe is in December because of Christmas.
+August is considered a quiet month for job search in Europe as well.

-Step 2/ Decide on the type of company
+Step 2/ How to get a job abroad: decide on the type of company you want

 Startup or corporation?
 This step cannot be skipped because the job search strategy will depend on the type of company.